 Another common method of ensuring that your frog is getting all that they need is adding vitamin and mineral supplements to their diet.
 You can easily buy these supplements and then dust them onto your frog’s food.

 The exact amount and feeding schedule depend entirely on the age and species of your frog.
-Younger, high-energy frogs will need more frequent feeding than older more docile frogs, sometimes up to 2-3 times a day, whereas larger and older frogs only need to be fed every other day.
+Younger, high-energy frogs will need more frequent feeding than older, more docile frogs, sometimes up to 2-3 times a day, whereas larger and older frogs only need to be fed every other day.
 Around 5 dusted crickets per meal is a good average for small frogs, but they can get overweight, so be careful not to overfeed them.
-A good way to gauge is feeding them 3 or 4 crickets, and if they’ve eaten them all relatively quickly, add another to the next meal.
+A good way to gauge is feeding them 3 or 4 insects, and if they’ve eaten them all relatively quickly, add another to the next meal.
 As soon as you notice any leftover, then lower the amount accordingly.

 Large frogs only need a meal around once a week, depending on their age, although large frogs are not really suitable as pets.